First-Year Student Orientation

 For Students: Socialize the Wilkes WAE

-Greet your new adventure buddies, the fellow Colonels and future classmates you will journey with during this exciting tradition hosted by Wilkes Adventure Education (WAE)!
+Get to know your fellow Colonels and future classmates during this exciting tradition hosted by Wilkes Adventure Education (WAE)!

-Learn how to support your student on their ultimate quest.
-Practical advice on the ins and outs of their mission, such as support during the transition to college, access to Wilkes news and events, etc. Work as a team to conquer the anxiety of the first semester!
+Learn how to support your students in their newest adventure.
+Practical advice on the ins and outs of college life, such as support during the transition to college, access to Wilkes news and events, etc. Work as a team to conquer the anxiety of the first semester!

 Meet your academic advisor one-on-one to discuss your academic schedule and course offerings for the fall semester.
 Meetings are scheduled by your advisor throughout the remainder of the day.